Medically reviewed by Drugs.com. Last updated on Apr 1, 2021.

 Sublingual nitroglycerin may be taken as required for the control of acute manifestations of angina, particularly during nifedipine titration.
 See PRECAUTIONS, Drug Interactions, for information on co-administration of nifedipine with beta blockers or long-acting nitrates.

 How is Procardia XL Supplied

-Procardia XL Extended Release Tablets are supplied as 30 mg, 60 mg and 90 mg round, biconvex, rose-pink, film-coated tablets in:
+Procardia XL Extended Release Tablets are supplied to provide 30 mg, 60 mg and 90 mg round, biconvex, rose-pink, film-coated tablets in: